 A&R scouts are responsible for identifying, developing, and signing new artists.
 A&R stands for Artists and Repertoire, which means they work to find new talent and then create that artist so they can be signed to a record label.
 In addition to finding new talent, an A&R scout may also help manage the careers of established artists after they are signed by a record company.
 They often act as a sounding board for their artists, offering feedback on song ideas or helping them decide what direction their album should take in terms of sound or theme.

 A&R scouts have many duties when it comes to promoting their acts:

 - Helping with songwriting sessions (for example)

 - Scheduling concerts & tours

 The position of an A&R inspector

-There are several qualifications you must hold in order to become an A&R inspector:
+There are several qualifications you must hold to become an A&R inspector:

 Record Label A&R Scout Responsibilities

 An A&R scout is responsible for finding new talent, both in the music and entertainment industry.
 They are also responsible for discovering new producers, writers, artists, managers, and labels who might have the potential to make it big in a certain genre of music.

 A&R scouts are often responsible for scouting talent at live shows or watching them online.
 They will then submit demos or CDs of their work to the record label’s office where they will be reviewed by other members of staff before being passed onto legal teams who check that all rights are clear so there’s no copyright infringement taking place.